MicrosoftDocs/ai-builder/ai-builder-docs/prebuilt-overview.md

 # Overview of prebuilt AI models

-AI Builder includes a set of prebuilt models that allow to add intelligence to your apps and flows without having to gather data, build, and train your models.
-For example, you can add a component in Power Apps based on prebuilt model that recognizes contact information from business cards, or use  a prebuilt model in Power Automate to analyze whether customer feedback was positive or negative.
+AI Builder prebuilt models help you add intelligence to apps and flows without having to gather data and then build, train, and publish your own models.
+For example, you can add a component in Power Apps based on prebuilt model that recognizes contact information from business cards.
+You can use  a prebuilt model in Power Automate to analyze whether customer feedback was positive or negative.

-The prebuilt models are available in Power Automate and/or Power Apps, depending on the model.
+Prebuilt models are available in Power Automate and Power Apps, depending on the model.
 The following prebuilt models are currently available in AI Builder:

 |Model |Availability  |
 |---------|---------|